 Why I Love Minimalist Beauty

 I made a decision to stop wearing makeup a few years back.
 Since then I have gone back to wearing blush a couple times a week when I’m feeling *extra*, haha.
-And on occasion I’ll wear lip gloss when I’m feeling extra fancy.
-But I really enjoy staying away from stuff on my face like foundation and powder.
-And I equally enjoy not having anything on my eyes as well.
+On occasion, I still will put on more makeup if I need to, for example making a video where there’s a ton of light shining on me.
+I do still generally try to stay away from as much as possible on my face.

 Introduction To Minimalist Beauty

 Minimalist beauty is about simplifying how much I use and how much time I spend on prettying myself up.
 These things are true.